EquorumProtocol/Equorum-Protocol/WHITEPAPER.md

 - **Fixed Supply:** 48,000,000 EQM with zero inflation
 - **Arbitrum-Native:** Optimized for Layer 2 low-cost transactions
 - **Governance Timelock:** 48-hour delay on all critical operations
-- **Transparent Distribution:** 79.17% allocated to staking rewards
+- **Transparent Distribution:** 79.17% allocated to staking rewards over time
-- **Minimalist DeFi Infrastructure:** Security-first, community-governed protocol
+- **Current Status:** Early stage with temporary admin controls for security
+- **Governance:** On-chain voting with timelock protection

 ---

-**Abstract:** Equorum is a minimalist DeFi protocol built on Arbitrum One, designed for efficient token economics, decentralized governance, and sustainable liquidity management.
-This whitepaper presents the mathematical foundations, technical architecture, and future roadmap of the protocol.
+**Abstract:** Equorum is a governance and staking protocol on Arbitrum One, currently in early deployment phase.
+The protocol implements on-chain governance with 48-hour timelock security, dynamic staking rewards (1.0%-3.5% APY), and transparent token distribution.
+Administrative controls are temporarily maintained for security and will be transferred to governance after initial testing period.

 ---